Our expert certified translation services

 - and many more

-Meet Denise Ruwhiu our Project Manager, Certified Translations
+Meet Denise Ruwhiu our Certified Translations Project Manager

-She will tell you when a selective translation will be accepted, at a cheaper price than a full translation.
+She'll tell you when a selective translation will be accepted, at a cheaper price than a full translation.

 Her experience means she is familiar with all the different types of documents typically needing translation, and with all of the languages we translate.